The report is based on two comprehensive surveys of cable length in km by voltage:

 Opportunities for HV subsea cable – The current state of the three major subsea cable segments are outlined and future developments flagged; land and island connections, offshore wind power, oil & gas power-from-shore and umbilicals.
 The report identifies the growth areas including trends from MV cable to HV.

 The technologies of HV and EHV underground and subsea cables are outlined; high pressure fluid filled pipe (HPFF), high pressure gas filled pipe (HPGF), self-contained fluid filled (SCFF)/mass impregnated MI, EPR and XLPE dielectric insulated cable.
-The differences of composition are outlined, with advantages and disadvantages for each type, with historical and present usage trends.
+The differences of technology are outlined, with advantages and disadvantages for each type, with historical and present usage trends.

 Company profiles of key HV and EHV cable players.